CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 something that you didn't understand, your score during the discussion might be based on the insightful questions that you ask your peers or references to other online sources (even Wikipedia) that you used to try and get a better grasp of the concept.

-The TA will not participate or offer additional insights/corrections/feedback.
-The TA will only be attending to grade the discussion.
-However, the TA may bring questions or struggles from these groups to the professor's attention in order for the professor to address these questions in class.

 If you struggle to participate in groups like this for any reason (English is your second language, social anxiety, time pressure, etc.), please contact the professor to work